When you think of Christmas, what exactly springs to mind?

 Santa Claus across the world

-‘Twas the Night Before Christmas helped to popularise the mythical figure of Santa Claus in the US as the bringer of toys and gifts to children across the world.
-However, there was always a lack of consensus regarding the colour of Santa Claus’ costume.
+‘Twas the Night Before Christmas helped to popularize the mythical figure of Santa Claus in the US as the bringer of toys and gifts to children across the world.
+However, there was always a lack of consensus regarding the color of Santa Claus’ costume.

-Many people say that it was Coca-Cola’s advertising in the late 1930s which truly cemented the idea of Santa Claus decked out in red, which they had chosen to match the Coca-Cola brand colours – Perhaps one of the most successful results of advertising and branding of all time.
+Many people say that it was Coca-Cola’s advertising in the late 1930s that truly cemented the idea of Santa Claus decked out in red, which they had chosen to match the Coca-Cola brand colors – Perhaps one of the most successful results of advertising and branding of all time.

 Christmas in Italy is celebrated over several weeks, ending on January 6th, the Feast of the Epiphany, which is a significant date in the Christian calendar.
 It commemorates when the Three Kings are said to have visited the Baby Jesus.
 It is widely celebrated in Italy and is marked as national holiday.

 It is on the eve of this holiday that another weird and wonderful Christmas figure emerges, one that has been a part of Italian folklore since the 8th century.